-Carrots are easy to grow in a garden with deep, loose soil; and as you may have guessed from the name, they are packed with beta carotene.
-A 1/2 cup serving gives you four times the Recommended Daily Allowance (RDA) of vitamin A in the form of beta carotene.
-Growing and harvesting carrots is a great way to take advantage of their nutritional benefits.
+Carrots are easy to grow in a garden with deep, loose soil, and as you may have guessed from the name, they are packed with beta carotene.
+A half-cup (118 mL) serving gives you four times the Recommended Daily Allowance (RDA) of vitamin A in the form of beta carotene.
+Growing and picking carrots is a great way to take advantage of their nutritional benefits.

-In mild climates you can grow this nutritious crop almost year-round by planting successive crops and using heavy mulch to protect the carrots from winter temperatures.
+In mild climates, grow this nutritious vegetable almost year-round by planting successive crops and using heavy mulch to protect them from winter temperatures.
 If your soil is hard or heavy, grow short varieties to get the most come carrot harvest time.

 Baby carrots are usually ready to harvest 50 to 60 days from the planting date.
-Mature carrots need a few more weeks, and are usually ready in about 75 days.
-Most carrots are ready to harvest when the shoulders are 1/2 to 3/4 inch in diameter, but again, there is much variation depending on the variety.
+Mature carrots need a few more weeks and are usually ready in about 75 days.
+Most carrots are ready to pick when the shoulders are 1/2 to 3/4 inch (1.2-2 cm) in diameter, but again, there is a lot of variation depending on the variety.

 How to Harvest Carrots